Learn more about how to tell time in Hawaiian

 - It’s 8:30 in the morning.

 - It’s nine-thirty at night.

 Notice that in English there are a couple of common ways to express the half-hour.
-In Hawaiian there is but one - how refined and how easy for us to learn!
+In Hawaiian, we only use one which makes things easier for us to learn!

 Time On the Half-Hour

 The structure of the half-hour phrase is very similar to the on-hour structure.
 You just need to add the word hapalua before the hour.
 The word hapalua (which means “half”) is built from the words hapa (part) and lua (two).